-The Burst Sonic is solid performing electric toothbrush, that delivers ultimate value via the subscription service.
+The Burst Sonic is a clinically proven electric toothbrush that delivers ultimate value and convenience via the subscription service offered.

 - Subscription service